23

 Typically, the larger the overall dimensions for a treadmill are the larger the running surface is.

-If the belt is too short, you’re likely going to have to shorten your stride when running.
+That said, if the belt is too short, you’re likely going to have to shorten your stride when running.

 If it’s really short, you may even have to shorten your stride when walking.